Bill13579/beltout/README.md

 # Supported Lanugage
 The model was trained on a variety of languages, and not just speech.
 Shouts, belting, rasping, head voice, ...

-As a baseline, I have tested Japanese, and it worked pretty damn well.
+As a baseline, I have tested Japanese, and it worked pretty well.

 In general, the aim with this model was to get it to learn how different sounds created by human voices would've sounded produced out of a different physical vocal cord.
 This was done using various techniques while training, detailed in the technical sections.
 Thus, the supported types of vocalizations is vastly higher than TTS models or even other voice-to-voice models.